-- Automatic updates For instruments connected to a network with internet access, an alert update is available. - Manual updates Download the System Suite installer from the NextSeq 550 support page on the Illumina website.
+- Automatic updates For instruments connected to a network with internet access, an alert Φ icon appears on the Manage Instrument button on the Home screen when an update is available. - Manual updates Download the System Suite installer from the NextSeq 500 support page on the Illumina website.
 If you plan to make a manual update, make sure to complete the update before preparing samples and consumables for a sequencing run.